 Where applicable the proposals should demonstrate how they will effectively build on the relevant previous or on-going EU funded projects, including but not limited to, under the Horizon 2020.
-Proposals that strengthen and clearly links with actions led in the context of the EU Policy Cycle to tackle Organized and Serious International Crime e.g. through capacity building activities are also welcomed.

-In addition to the regular dissemination activities of the projects' outcomes, the Directorate-General for Migration and Home Affairs (DG HOME) would like to encourage more dialogue among the individual project beneficiaries and between the community of project beneficiaries, stakeholders, relevant networks of practitioners, Europol's innovation Lab and the Commission services.
+In addition to the regular dissemination activities of the projects' outcomes, the Directorate-General for Migration and Home Affairs (DG HOME) would like to encourage more dialogue among the individual project beneficiaries and between the community of project beneficiaries, stakeholders and the Commission services.
 The aim is in particular to promote more interaction about innovation in project outputs and to increase visibility, learning effects and synergies.
-Moreover, DG HOME invites applicants to reflect on how to reinforce the communication, dissemination and visibility of the contents of their projects (outputs and outcomes).
-Applicants are therefore encouraged to earmark budget for networking activities in Brussels, as well as dissemination products supporting DG HOME's communications efforts, such as factsheets, and to plan accordingly.
+Moreover, the Directorate-General Migration and Home Affairs invites applicants to reflect on how to reinforce the communication, dissemination and visibility of the contents of their projects (outputs and outcomes).
+Applicants are therefore encouraged to earmark budget for networking activities in Brussels, as well as dissemination products supporting the Directorate-General Migration and Home Affairs' communications efforts, such as factsheets, and to plan accordingly.